eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

 This element specifies whether Cyclone DDS allows IP multicast packets to be visible to all DDSI participants in the same node, including itself.
-It must be "true" for intra-node multicast communications, but if a node runs only a single Cyclone DDS service and does not host any other DDSI-capable programs, it should be set to "false" for improved performance.
+It must be "true" for intra-node multicast communications.
+However, if a node runs only a single Cyclone DDS service and does not host any other DDSI-capable programs, it should be set to "false" for improved performance.

 The default value is: "true".